germal/OpenCVB/README.md

 cameras and apply the same algorithm to all cameras.

-The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched and grouped and combined, while often providing links to online documentation and versions for other platforms.
+The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched, and easily combined, while often providing links to online documentation and versions for other platforms.
 Many downloadable algorithms are encumbered by environmental considerations that can obscure the meaning or context of an algorithm.
 All the algorithms here contain